Change your mind? Abortion Pill Reversal Hotline

 Increased sense of smell

+When you are sexually active, there is always the possibility of becoming pregnant regardless of whatever safety measures you may have taken.
+If your pregnancy test is positive, we can follow up with a pregnancy verification and a limited ultrasound.
 It is vital for you to verify your pregnancy before making any decisions.
-Our trained client advocate will provide information and insight in a safe, friendly atmosphere where you can thoughtfully consider your options and plan for your future.
+Our trained client advocates provide information and insight in a safe, friendly atmosphere where you can thoughtfully consider your options and plan for your future.

-• An ultrasound is a commonly used diagnostic procedure to show that you have a viable intrauterine pregnancy.
+An ultrasound is a commonly used diagnostic procedure to show that you have a viable intrauterine pregnancy.
 When performing a limited ultrasound, our trained nurse sonographer will be looking for three things:

 1. Fetal cardiac activity (a heartbeat)